letivalo/file-compare/docs/README.md

 # File Compare Project

-A simple file comparison utility that compares files between two source directories and optionally copies or moves the smaller files to a destination directory.
+A simple file comparison utility that compares files of the same name but different file size between two source directories, then copies or moves the smaller of the two files to a destination directory.

 ## Table of Contents